ACADEMIC EXCELLENCE

 Advanced Placement Calculus AB

 This course will follow the AP Calculus curriculum (AB syllabus).
-It is equivalent to a college level calculus I course with emphasis on underlying theory and complex problems.
-Students are expected to take the AP Examination for college credit, which will be offered in May.
+It is equivalent to a college level Calculus I course with emphasis on underlying theory and complex problems.
 A graphing calculator is required.
-The FGR math department recommends a TI-84 Plus or TI-84 CE.
+TI-84 Plus or TI-84 CE is recommended.

 Introduction to Computer Programming I